 My long term goal with sugar dating wasn’t to travel or date a lot.
 It was finding a sugar daddy I could connect with in all areas.
 We had to be able to trust each other.

-The goal was no more then two sugar daddies who’s intent was long term arrangements.
+The goal was no more than two sugar daddies who’s intent was long term arrangements.
 This was my approach as I wrote the bio…and it worked.

 Quoting my profile below, in every message or initial meet-up, potential sugar daddies mentioned how these words made me stand out.